The Hope of Israel

 But this is not—demonstrably not—what the four gospels are about.
 (42)

-Think of the Lord's Prayer … At the center of the prayer itself we find Jesus;teaching his followers to pray that God's kingdom might come and his will be done “on earth as in heaven.”
+Think of the Lord's Prayer … At the center of the prayer itself we find Jesus teaching his followers to pray that God's kingdom might come and his will be done “on earth as in heaven.”
 The “kingdom of heaven” is not about people going to heaven.
 It is about the rule of heaven coming to earth.
 When Matthew has Jesus talking about heaven's kingdom, he means that heaven—in other words, the God of heaven—is establishing his sovereign rule not just in heaven, but on earth as well.
 (43)

 Wright is undoubtedly correct to decry the emphasis on "going to heaven" that we routinely hear in sermons and popular works of piety.
 Human nature is such that it can normally only be fulfilled here on earth, and therefore we must assume that God wishes us to concentrate our energies on leading a complete human life in the here and now.
-As we have seen, that is the point of the Sermon on the Mount (from which context Wright abstracts the Lord's Prayer), in;which Jesus teaches us the principles of how to be fully human in our daily lives.
-But this need to focus wholeheartedly on our earthly lives does not negate promises of a divine promise of a continuation of human life after death in an enhanced way.
-This is precisely what Jesus is calling us to, and what we prayer for when we use the Lord's Prayer: that we may share, even now, through life on earth in Christ--a life informed by his spirit--in the life to come.
+As we have seen, that is the point of the Sermon on the Mount (from which context Wright abstracts the Lord's Prayer), in which Jesus teaches us the principles of how to be fully human in our daily lives.
+But this need to focus wholeheartedly on our earthly lives does not negate promises of a continuation of human life after death in an enhanced way.
+This is precisely what Jesus is calling us to, and what we pray for when we use the Lord's Prayer: that we may share, even now, through life on earth in Christ--a life informed by his spirit--in the life to come.
 (We saw that, too, in Paul's "definition" of the kingdom in Romans 14.)
 Doing so will make this earthly life more fully human than we ever thought possible, but it won't be the end.
 And so Jesus declares:

 I've come that you might have life and have it abundantly.
 (John 10:10)